AjaniBilby/BNF-parser/readme.md

 let syntax = tree.parse(FILE);
 ```

-A compiled BNF can be saved as a JSON file and reloaded later
+You can save a compiled BNF as a JSON file and reload it later:
 ```ts
 // Save the syntax tree
 fs.writeFileSync(path, JSON.stringify(tree.serialize()));